ForeverPhoenix21/PacMen-Exercise/README.md

 ## Description:

-<p> The PacMen Exercise demonstrates how to pull objects from arrays and the
+<p> The PacMen Exercise demonstrates how to pull objects from arrays and the how to
-manipulation of the DOM</p> <br>
+manipulate objects in the DOM</p> <br>

-<p>  Have fun manipulating the bus route by entering in your own longitude and latitude coordinates in the scripts.js file.</p>
+<p> You can add PacMen to the screen by clicking the "Add Pacman" button.
+Set the Pacmen in motion by clicking the "Start Pacmen" button </p>

 ## Installation: